nymtech/docs/content/mixnet/joining-testnet.md

 ### Hardware Specs

 * Processor: 2 or 4 cores are fine.
 Get the fastest CPUs you can afford.
-* RAM: Memory requirements are very low - typically a mixnode may use only a few hunder MB of RAM.
+* RAM: Memory requirements are very low - typically a mixnode may use only a few hundred MB of RAM.
 * Disks: The mixnodes require no disk space beyond a few bytes for the configuration files

 For the moment, we haven't put a great amount of thought into optimizing concurrency to increase throughput.
 So don't bother provisioning a beastly server with many cores.
 This will change when we get a chance to start doing performance optimizations in a more serious way.
 Later, once we've optimized, you will want the most cores you can get.